 An interdisciplinary seminar in the arts culminating in a comprehensive examination or research project.
+Project proposal must be approved by the associate dean for undergraduate studies and division chair prior to registration.
 Prerequisite: Senior standing in the Bachelor of Arts Studies curriculum or permission of the instructor.
 One, two or three credits.